-- UALR students should refer to the UALR Credit table for a list ofÂ UALR approved tests.
+- Refer to the UA Little Rock credit table for a list of approved tests.

-- UALR permits examinees to take up to two 90-minute tests (one after the other) during a single appointment.
-You may register for as many tests as you wish, but only two will be administered.
-An additional appointment(s) may be needed.
+- Examinees are permitted to take up to two(2) 90-minute tests (one after the other) during a single appointment.
+You may register for as many tests as you wish, but only 2 will be administered in a single day.

 - Students seeking credit at other institutions should check with their school for approved tests.
 Additional information can be found under Credit at Other Institutions.

-- Create an online account through the CLEP My Account Registration Portal.
+- Create an online account through the CLEP My Account registration portal.

 - Register online for your test(s).

-Appointment Days and Times
+Appointment days and times

 You may take up to two 90-minute exams (one after the other) at a single appointment time.